 Starting a forum is very difficult unless you have an existing website with a lot of traffic.
 One of the ways to kickstart a forum is to have good writers post on the forum.
 With over thirteen years experience of running forums, I have a wealth of experience in developing new forums with quality content.

-* My rate of $0.25 is based upon me getting full credit for the article and two links to my websites being included in my bio.
+* My rate of $0.35 is based upon me getting full credit for the article and two links to my websites being included in an author bio box that is displayed directly underneath the article i.e. on the same page

 In addition to maintaining my own websites, I still blog regularly for others.
 I feel confident in writing on any subject though I predominately write about the following subjects: